 Idealist Partner Search

-- developed by the ICT NCPs network, but the partner profiles are not limited only to ICT.
-The service includes advice on creating your profile by your local NCP and there is a quality control of all the published data.
+Developed by the ICT National Contact Points (NCP) network, but the partner profiles are not limited to ICT.
+The service includes advice on creating an organisation profile by your local NCP and there is quality control on all the published data.

 Fit for Health